 "Back-Up Plan" is an LGBTQ drama that conveys the importance of being true to oneself.
 Infused with dark humor and offbeat characters, this inspiring drama will compel audience members to see each other with more empathy, imparting how a stranger's kindness makes a lasting impact on one's life.

-Inclusion StatementThis 3-character short film includes a transgender female character, a gay male character, and a seven year old girl of mixed ethnicity.
+Inclusion StatementThis 3-character short film includes a transgender female character, a gay male character, and an eight year old girl of any ethnicity.
 The Great Griffon (producer) is a non-profit dedicated to breaking down gender and LGBTQ stereotypes, in front of the camera as well as behind the scenes.

 About The Project

 "Back-Up Plan" is a three character short film about a transwoman named Veronica (played by Jennifer Bobbi of "Aunt Barbara" fame) on the brink of suicide.
 After being terminated from her teaching position at a private elementary school in Manhattan's West Village, she decides that she has nothing left to live for.
 "Those kids are all I had," she says at one point.

 Suddenly, there is a knock on the door.
 Enter Dennis or "Shakes" as he is called (played by David Beck), a Shakespeare telegram delivery man and his seven year old adopted daughter, Bridge (casting TBD), who present Veronica with a Shakespeare sonnet ordered by a secret admirer; however, Veronica's response to the romantic gift is not what Shakes anticipated.

 "Back-Up Plan" is a timely drama that deals with discrimination on both the professional and personal level.
 It is about the kindness of strangers.
 It is about the significance of family: those we are born into, and those we find throughout our lives.
 It is about how even the smallest action can have a major impact on another's life.
 We never fully comprehend how our actions and words affect others.